MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-rhel.md

 ## Support for Arm processors

-PowerShell 7.2 supports running on RHEL using a 64-bit Arm processor.
+PowerShell 7.2 and newer supports running on RHEL using a 64-bit Arm processor.
 Use the binary archive installation method of installing PowerShell that is described in [Alternate ways to install PowerShell on Linux](install-other-linux.md#binary-archives).

 ## PowerShell paths